-We will have an early discussion with the student and their parents when identifying whether they need special educational provision.
+We will have an early discussion with the child and their parents/carers when identifying whether they need special educational provision.
 These conversations will make sure that:

-- Everyone develops a good understanding of the student's areas of strength and difficulty - We consider the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are - It is important that we capture the voice of the child throughout.
+- Everyone develops a good understanding of the child's areas of strength and difficulty - We consider the parents'/carers concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are - It is important that we capture the voice of the child throughout.

-Notes of these early discussions will be added to the student's record and given to their parents.
-We will formally notify parents when it is decided that a student will receive SEND support.
+Notes of these early discussions will be added to the child's record and given to their parents/carers.
+We will formally notify parents/carers when it is decided that a child will receive SEND support.